 When you’ve got a strong password, click “Save Changes.”
 You’ll be asked if you want to stay logged in on all your other devices.
 If you think your account has been hacked, select “Log Out of Other Devices.”
 Otherwise, you’re okay to go with “Stay Logged In.”

 And that’s it, your Facebook password is changed.

 Open the Facebook app on your iPhone, iPad, or Android and then select the three-line “Menu” button in the bottom-right (on the iPhone and iPad) or top-right (on Android) corner.
 From there, expand the “Settings & Privacy” option and tap “Settings.”

 Choose the “Password and Security” from the Account section.

 Scroll down to the Login section and tap “Change Password.”

-Enter your Current Password and then your new password twice and click Save Changes and your new password will be saved.
+Enter your current password and then your new password twice.
+Click “Update Password” and your new Facebook password will be saved.

 A good password is only one part of having a secure Facebook account.
 You should also check out our guide on some of the other things you can do to make it as secure as possible.
 If you’re struggling to remember your passwords or use secure ones, you should also consider using a password manager.

 - › How To Recover Your Forgotten Facebook Password